gandersen101/spaczz/README.md

     ('USA', 25, 26, 'GPE')

-While spaCy does a decent job of identifying most of the named entities present in this example, we can definitely improve the matches - particularly with the kind of labels applied.
+While spaCy does a decent job of identifying that named entities are present in this example, we can definitely improve the matches - particularly with the kind of labels applied.

-Let's add an entity ruler for some rules matches.
+Let's add an entity ruler for some rules-based matches.

 ```python